marcozsh/init.vim/README.md

-# Install Neo Vim on Windows
+# This is a setup just for Windows

+> [!IMPORTANT]
+> Node is required for this setup.

 1. install scoop